VOGhub/pinn-pbe/readme.md

 # Citation
 If you use this code in your research, please cite:
 @article{Litvinova2026PINN,
-  author = {Litvinova, Tatiana E. and Golubev, Vladimir O. and Tuleshov, Nickolai V.}, title = {PINN-PBE Model for Describing Gibbsite Crystallization Dynamics}, journal = {Metals}, volume = {16},
+  author = {Litvinova, T.E. and Golubev, V.O. and Tuleshov, N.V.},
+  title = {PINN-PBE Model for Describing Gibbsite Crystallization Dynamics}, journal = {Metals}, volume = {16},